People's Freedom Party (Russia): Formation and early developments (1990–2006)

 The Republican Party of Russia was founded in 1990 by members of the Democratic Platform of the CPSU who had become disillusioned with the party's unwillingness to reform.
 The foundation of the new party took place in November 1990.
 Nikolay Lysenko, Stepan Sulakshin and Vyacheslav Shostakovsky were elected as the three co-chairman.
 The Republican Party joined the Democratic Russia bloc, an umbrella organisation of pro-democracy movements.
-The Republican Party was close to the Social Democratic Party of Russia, that was founded earlier in 1990.
+The Republican Party was close to the Social Democratic Party of Russia, which was founded earlier in 1990.
 The two parties shared similar program and there were attempts to merge.
 The Republican Party's program has been characterised as liberal and pragmatic; similarly to the Social Democratic Party, however, the Republican Party had internal factions: ranging from social democracy to social liberal to liberal conservative.

 The RPR and the SDP formed a united faction (Объединенная депутатская группа РПРФ/СДПР) in the Russian Congress of People's Deputies (later, they fused with similar groups to form the faction 'Left Centre', which was pro-reform but more moderate than groups like the 'Radical Democrats', which advocated radical economic reforms).
-In contrast to the social democrats, the Republicans participated in the Movement of Democratic Reforms that was formed in summer, 1991 and included mostly liberal-minded former nomeklatura members (Alexander Yakovlev, Gavriil Popov et al.).
+In contrast to the social democrats, the Republicans participated in the Movement of Democratic Reforms that was formed in summer, 1991 and included mostly liberal-minded former nomenklatura members (Alexander Yakovlev, Gavriil Popov et al.).
 The Republican Party initially supported both Yegor Gaidar's economic reforms and Boris Yeltsin in his conflict with the Supreme Soviet; later, some of the leaders turned more critical of Yeltsin.
 The Republican Party left the Democratic Russia bloc in October, 1993 due to disagreements with the bloc's policies.

 Altogether, the party members won 12 seats in the newly elected parliament of 1993: 5 republicans within the Yabloko bloc and 7 from Democratic Choice of Russia.
 In the 1995 legislative election, the party ran within the Pamfilova – Gurev – N.Lysenko bloc, which failed to cross the 5% barrier.
 Lysenko and Ella Pamfilova won seat through majoritarian district.

 At the end of 1998, Nikolay Lysenko, retaining the post of RP chairman, joined Yuri Luzhkov's Otechestvo bloc, whereas a number of the regional organisations of the Republican Party cooperated with small liberal parties like Right Cause or Sergey Kiriyenko's New Force etc.

 In 1999, Lysenko won a parliament seat in a majoritarian district.
 In 2002, the party was reorganized into the Republican Party of Russia.

 The party was described as the 'torchbearer' of liberal anti-Kremlin opposition during Vladimir Putin's reign in the early 2000s.

 In 2006, Member of Parliament Vladimir Ryzhkov became party leader.